 Digital Marketing is Direct Marketing

-Digital marketing is a journey which never ends.
+Digital marketing is a journey that never ends.
 It is a process that requires constant and never-ending improvement like the Japanese term of Kaizen.
-If you aren’t willing to do this then you shouldn’t expect your marketing to produce good results, but to those businesses that are willing to take the time and effort to do it right they will find the rewards far exceed the work.
+If you aren’t willing to do this then you shouldn’t expect your marketing to produce good results, but to those businesses that are willing to take the time and effort to do it right, they will find the rewards far exceed the work.

 If you would like to learn how your web site stacks up consider signing up for our free 45-minute consulting package.
 As part of this free package, you will receive a written evaluation of your web site.
 You will also get at least 3 actionable strategies you can apply today.
 You will get a nice return on your investment of 45 minutes.